Ruhan2707/chai-aur-javascript/README.md

 ![DOM](/src/images/variables.jpg)

-- Only people will survive in the Tech indutry whos motive is to create something product
+- Only people will survive in the Tech industry whose motive is to create some product
 - Through javascript, we can create, mobile app, web app etc
 - Set goal to create Ecommerce app or social media app
 - All game is about mindset, here mideset to create a sample product
-- Think to create a ecomerce app
+- Think to create a ecommerce app
-- I need to attract user and make him into register
+- I need to attract user and make him/her to register
-- Given him/her unique id
+- Given him/her an unique id
-- When user comes ➜ he enter the details like name, city, etc, it needs to store ➜ it ll stored in memory space, here it is varaible later DB ha
+- When user comes ➜ he enter the details like name, city, etc, it needs to store ➜ it is all stored in memory space, here it is variable later DB ha
 - Here, all the game is about, storing the data and retriving it
 - So we learn variable and constants
 - variable can be change but constant is constant